Table of Contents

 Phase 6: Change Requests Without Scope Collapse

 Every client project gets new ideas mid-build.
-Without a change policy, schedule collapses.

 Our rule: